Matthew 10:16 Meaning: Commentary on an Important Scripture

 Lord’s Library editors offer a Matthew 10:16 meaning with commentary and supporting Scriptures for your edification.

-Matthew 10:16 states, “Behold, I send you forth as sheep in the midst of wolves: be ye therefore wise as serpents, and harmless as doves.”
-In this verse, Jesus speaks directly to His disciples, preparing them for the challenges they will face in their mission to spread the Gospel.
-The image of “sheep in the midst of wolves” underscores the vulnerability of believers in a world that is often hostile to the truth of the Gospel.
-Sheep are defenseless creatures, reliant on their shepherd, symbolizing the disciples’ dependence on Christ for protection and guidance (John 10:11-14).
+Matthew 10:16 says: “Behold, I send you forth as sheep in the midst of wolves: be ye therefore wise as serpents, and harmless as doves.”
+Jesus is speaking directly to His disciples here to prepare them for the challenges they will face in their mission to spread the Gospel.
+The image of “sheep in the midst of wolves” portrays the vulnerability of believers in a world that is often hostile to the truth of the Gospel.

-In essence, Matthew 10:16 encapsulates the approach believers must take in a fallen world: relying on divine wisdom to navigate the dangers of persecution while maintaining a Christ-like demeanor of peace and purity.
+In sum: Matthew 10:16 encapsulates the approach Christians are called take in a fallen world: relying on Biblical wisdom to navigate the dangers of persecution while maintaining a Christ-like demeanor of peace in a wicked world.

 Lord's Library is a Christian resource hub.
 Our editors use a variety of internet research methods like search engines, audio and video, AI, consultations with ministry leaders in the field, and more.
 Lord's Library should never be a substitute for reading your Bible daily as the Scriptures are to be our final authority on all matters.